phuctm97/go-restful/README.md

 - An optimized CI/CD solution with CircleCI and AWS.
 - An optimized issues tracking mechanism with Github projects, issues and pull requests.
 - Continual improvements.

+## Issues Tracking

+This project use Github project, issues and pull requests to manage and track issues.
+Refer to [Go RESTful](https://github.com/the-evengers/go-restful/projects/1) for details.